Justus Perthes (publishing company)

 Justus Perthes Publishers (Justus Perthes Verlag) was established in 1785 in Gotha, Germany.
-Justus Perthes was primarily a publisher of geographic atlases and wall maps.
-He published Petermanns Geographische Mitteilungen and also the Almanach de Gotha (Gothaischer Hofkalender).
-In 2016 the publisher was discontinued.
+Justus Perthes was primarily a publisher of geographical and historical atlases and educational wall maps.
+They published the Almanach de Gotha (German Gothaischer Genealogischer Hofkalender) from 1785 to 1944, and Petermanns Geographische Mitteilungen from 1855 to 2004.
+In 2016 the publisher was dissolved.

 Almanacs

-From 1778 Johann Georg Justus Perthes worked as a bookseller in Gotha, where he founded the publishing firm 'Justus Perthes' in September 1785, when he got a fifteen-year lease for the Almanach de Gotha.
-This almanac was published since 1763 by Carl Wilhelm Ettinger, Gotha, and was the French version of the Almanach de Gotha.

-Only after the second 15-year lease contract in 1816 he was allowed to publish the almanac with the imprint of his own publishing house.
+In 1778, Johann Georg Justus Perthes worked as a bookseller in Gotha.
+He founded the publishing firm Justus Perthes in September 1785, when he got a fifteen-year lease to publish the Almanach de Gotha, an annual French-language compilation of statistics on nations of the world.
+This almanac was published from 1763 to 1777 by Carl Wilhelm Ettinger in Gotha.
+It was only after the second 15-year lease in 1816 that the almanac was published with the Perthes publishing house imprint.
 The publication of the almanac as a Justus Perthes publication ceased in 1944.

-In later years another set of almanacs was published in the German language:
+In later years, Perthes published other sets of almanacs in the German language: